w3f/ring-vrf/nugget_bls/README.md

 equations, but they could easily be merged after two scalar multiplications on G1, so verifiers need only the G2 subgroup check and point preperation.

-In principle, one always checks signle BLS signatures before creating aggregate BLS signatures.
-Individual BLS signatures already create DoS risks, which we aleviate by having so individual nugget BLS' signatures by DLEQ proofs, that employ only G1 arithmetic.
+In principle, one always checks single BLS signatures before creating aggregate BLS signatures.
+Individual BLS signatures already create DoS risks, which we aleviate by individual nugget BLS' signatures being DLEQ proofs, that employ only G1 arithmetic.